 - Ballooning of a blood vessel (aneurysm)

 - Narrowing of a blood vessel (stenosis)

-For arteriogram, your healthcare provider inserts a catheter into a large blood vessel and injects contrast dye.
+For an arteriogram, your healthcare provider inserts a catheter into a large blood vessel and injects contrast dye.
 The contrast dye causes the blood vessels to appear on the X-ray image.
 This lets the healthcare provider better see the vessel(s) under exam.

 For a cerebral arteriogram, a catheter is usually inserted into an artery in the groin.
-Sometimes, an artery in the arm is used.
+Sometimes, a large artery in the arm is used.
 Rarely, an artery in the neck may need to be used.
 The groin artery is most commonly used because it’s easier to get to.
 Once the catheter is inserted, the contrast dye is injected.
 Next, a series of X-rays are made.
 These images show the arteries, veins, and capillaries and blood flow in the brain.